MarkusAleksander/hilja-laadija/README.md

 - Works on all images
 - Applies images as a background to non-image tags
 - Works automatically with an image and script tag dropped in
+- Can be run initialised with an options object

 ## TODOs